Organisation of FSLs, NCRB and NICFS

 Last updated:

-This Unit I bullet asks you to map the Indian forensic ecosystem from the top of the Ministry of Home Affairs down to a regional FSL division.
+The Indian forensic ecosystem runs from the Ministry of Home Affairs down to a district Mobile FSL van, with a parallel set of data and training bodies sitting alongside the laboratory chain.
 The structure is hierarchical on paper but the casework reality is split between the central labs (CFSL) for CBI and high-profile referrals, the state labs (SFSL) and regional labs (RFSL) for the bulk of investigations under the state police, and a small set of legacy specialised offices like the Government Examiner of Questioned Documents (GEQD).
 Sitting beside the labs are two policy and data bodies: NCRB, which runs the country's crime data backbone, and NICFS, the training and research arm now folded into NFSU.

-Treat the topic as one organogram plus one institutional timeline.
 The organogram carries MHA, DFSS, the seven CFSLs, the state DG-Police chain, GEQDs, NCRB, BPR&D and NFSU.
-The timeline carries GEQD Shimla 1904, NICFS 1972, NCRB 1986, DFSS 2002, the CCTNS rollout from 2009, and the NFSU Act 2020 conferring Institution of National Importance status.
-NTA likes this topic because every other Unit I bullet eventually points back to who runs which lab and under whose budget.
+The institutional timeline runs from GEQD Shimla in 1904 through NICFS in 1972, NCRB in 1986, DFSS in 2002, the CCTNS rollout from 2009, and the NFSU Act 2020 conferring Institution of National Importance status.

 - DFSS